 5. Take breaks for self-care.

 “To be a good parent, you need to take care of yourself so that you can have the physical and emotional energy to take care of your family.” — Former First Lady and author Michelle Obama

 Type 1s often spend a lot of their time and mental energy planning.
 Set aside time to do things you enjoy just for fun.
 Watch a funny movie.
 Read a novel.
 Rekindle a creative hobby you loved as a child, such as drawing, painting, sewing, knitting, or gardening.
 Spend time with friends, even if it’s just a regular video chat.
-Allow yourself to rest from constantly preparing and trying to improve, even if you need to specifically schedule these necessary brain breaks.
+Allow yourself to rest from constantly preparing and improving, even if you need to schedule these necessary brain breaks.

 6. Practice positive self-talk.

 “Talk to yourself like you would to someone you love.” — Author, speaker, podcast host, social worker, shame researcher, and University of Houston professor Brené Brown, Ph.D.

 Type 1s tend to be extremely self-critical.
 Make it a habit to give yourself a pep talk each morning with positive affirmations.
 You can even do this together with your kids.
 Look in the mirror at a set time every day, and tell yourself things like, “No one is perfect, including me,” “I will forgive myself and others for making mistakes,” “Failure is how I learn,” “I can be good without being perfect,” and “I choose to be kind and generous and loving to myself and others.”
 Say each statement out loud, and mean it.

 Next, read about Enneagram Type 2–The Helper Moms HERE!